edacat/MotionLight/README.md

 for the PCB I built for this project.
 It was intended to be etched using toner transfer, so lots of big tracks and large gaps.

-Note that the PCB layout currently has a couple of errors.
-My initial schematic had R1 and D2 in series with the gate of Q1, which meant it wasn't getting enough voltage to saturate, and due to some confusion on my part and wonkiness in the component library the MOSFET's footprint is messed up.
-I've corrected the schematic, but my PCB was hand-patched, and the Pcbnew board file in this repository is currently a bit wrong.
+The current revision of the schematic and PCB layout have changed since I etched my board.
+I had to update the schematic to fix a couple of bugs, and hand-patched my board.
+The schematic is correct, but the current PCB hasn't been tested.
+YMMV.

 ### Part list